 Targoviste is a large Romanian city with lots of history packed in a small area of the city.
 While Targoviste is has mostly old ugly communist type of apartment buildings, the large medieval complex is well worth your time to visit.
 In addition, the recently restored old town has a good number of cafes and restaurants, which complete this chic area.

 Targoviste’s city symbol is the imposing Chindia Tower, built by Vlad the Impaler in the 15th century.
-This is an impressive medieval defense tower which makes my list of Romanian castles.
+This is an impressive medieval defense tower which makes my list of castles in Romania.

 12. Porumbacu Fairies Castle